alextsao1999/tinylr/README.md

 # tinylr
 a tiny lalr generator inspired by Charles Baker's lalr

-generate json format ast from grammar
+generate value_t format ast from grammar

 glr parser can handle the shift-reduce conflict and reduce-reduce conflict grammar easily